rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 4. Position the electrodes
   * Plug the electrodes into the electrodes jack on the front panel
-  * Cover the electrodes with a tiny layer of electrode gel (optional, but helps if the signal is weak)
+  * (Optional) Cover the electrodes with a tiny layer of electrode gel (supposed to help if the signal is weak; unclear if this does much)
     * The gel should not touch the insulating strip between the electrodes
   * Attach the electrodes to the velcro strap
     * The insulating strip should be horizontal (parallel with the strap)
     * The electrode with red wires should be on the left
   * Place the electrodes just below the Adam's apple; the electrodes should be facing one another to the extent possible
-  * Have the subject hold /a/, and adjust the height of the electrodes until the "Electrode Placement/Laryngeal Movement" indicator on the front panel is centered on the green LEDs and relatively stable
+  * Have the subject hold /a/ and talk for a bit, and adjust the height of the electrodes until the "Electrode Placement/Laryngeal Movement" indicator on the front panel is centered on the green LEDs and relatively stable
     * **This is extremely important - the signal is noisy if the electrodes are too low or too high**
+    * Determining the position not as straightforward as it seems, e.g. the electrodes tend to jump around during running speech
   * Secure the collar; it should be tight enough that the electrodes are always in contact with the skin

 5. Open the recording software (Praat, Audacity)